DJTakushi/pyServerDemo/README.md

 You should now be able to run your server with either:
 - `py manage.py runserver`
 - `heroku local -f Procfile.windows` (`heroku local` if your Unix)

+# dblog
+dblog was written to be served on github pages and I'd like to keep that system in place for backwards compatibility/precedence.

+To integrate it to this site though, it seems as though the best option is to generate the static pages on my machine and add these derived files to version control.
+Since Jekyll is a Ruby Gem and not a python file, this seems like it can't be offloaded to a remove server.
+Life is truly suffering.

+## Installing Jekyll

+## Install Ruby (Windows)
+`winget install -e --id RubyInstallerTeam.Ruby` Broken.
+Following official documentation [https://jekyllrb.com/docs/installation/windows/](https://jekyllrb.com/docs/installation/windows/).

+Use the GUI installer at[https://rubyinstaller.org/](https://rubyinstaller.org/).

+## Install jekyll
+`gem install jekyll bundler`

+Confirm successful installation with `jekyll -v`

+Note that you may have to install several other gems.
+I had to install:
+- `wdm`
+- `webrick`
+- `jekyll-mentions`
+- `github-pages`

+This probably works better on Linux.

+## Build static site
+`jekyll build`